 The Day Trip

-This kind of backpack will roll or lie flat in your bigger carry-on bag, and is useful for storing things like your camera, your notebook, wallet, phone, and maybe an umbrella or hat, while you focus on exploring your destination.
-With a daypack, you can't watch over your belongings as well, but you can fit more stuff than when you use a cross body bag.
+This kind of backpack will roll or lie flat in your bigger carry-on bag.
+It's useful for storing things like your camera, your notebook, wallet, phone, and maybe an umbrella or hat, so that you can stay focused on exploring your destination.
+With a daypack, you can fit more stuff than when you use a cross body bag.

 The Weekend Trip

 These packs, featuring minimal branding and clean lines, are the perfect size to fit a couple changes of clothes for a long weekend away.